coveooss/coveo-python-oss/coveo-stew/README.md

 # coveo-stew

-Extra magic for poetry-backed projects with CI and batch operations in mind.

-## Use cases

-- You don't want to spend time writing the setup/test/report/publish/tag CI workflow
-- You want to work with multiple python projects in a single repository
-- You need a way to download locked dependencies and install them offline later
+coveo-stew delivers a complete Continuous Integration (CI) and Continuous Delivery (CD) solution using [poetry](https://python-poetry.org) as its backend.

 # Features

-## poetry on steroids / offline distribution
-- Orchestrates several isolated poetry projects in one repo
-- Supports unpublished, local-only libraries and projects
-- Generates offline installation package from lock files

-## developer tools
-- Batch support for common operations, such as poetry lock and poetry install
-- Specialized development environment support (called pydev)

-## ci tools
+## CI tools
-- Builtin, config-free pytest and mypy checks
+- Builtin, config-free pytest, mypy and black runners
-- Able to resolve some checks automatically (e.g.: lock file is outdated? call poetry lock!)
+- Add your own linters and tools
 - JUnit report generation
+- GitHub Action that runs all your CI tools

+Similar to: tox

+## CD tools
+- GitHub Action for Continuous Delivery (CD) (publish to pypi)
+- Automated "patch" version bumps (requires a `pypi` server)
+- Can download locked dependencies into a folder, for offline distribution

+Similar to: poetry, flit, pbr, setuptools

+## Multiple projects
+- Support for several isolated poetry projects in one GitHub repository
+- Support for local path references
+- A "one ring to rule them all" virtual environment that includes all subprojects within the repository
-- Github action
+- Batch operations
+- Note: Single projects are also supported! 😅

+Similar to: nothing! it's unique! 😎

 # Installation

+Just like poetry, `stew` is a CLI tool that you install in your system.

 It is recommended to install using [pipx](https://github.com/pipxproject/pipx) in order to isolate this into a nice little space:

 ```
-pip3 install pipx --user
+pip install pipx --user
 pipx install coveo-stew
 ```